Bigger than big! Taller than tall! Quicker than quick! Stronger than strong! Ready to fight for right! Against wrong!

 .
 Originally set just after World War II

 , the English dub portrayed the show as being set in the then-future year of 2000.
-Based on the original manga by Mitsuteru Yokoyama, it is one of the first popular anime to air in America, in both its original form and in the revamped New Adventures of Gigantor
+Based on the original manga by Mitsuteru Yokoyama, it is one of the first popular anime to air in America, both the original form, produced by Eiken Studios (formerly called TCJ), and in the revamped New Adventures of Gigantor

 originally produced in 1980 by TMS Entertainment